James C. Hormel: Diplomatic career

 Trent Lott, the Republican majority leader, worked to block the vote and publicly called homosexuality a sin and compared it to alcoholism and kleptomania.

 Concerns about Hormel's reception in Luxembourg were "blunted when officials of the country, which has laws against discrimination based on sexual orientation, indicated that he would be welcome."
-Senator Alfonse D'Amato of New York found the obstruction of the nomination an embarrassment and urged that Trent Lott bring the issue up for a vote.
+Senator Al D'Amato of New York found the obstruction of the nomination an embarrassment and urged that Trent Lott bring the issue up for a vote.
 When Lott continued to stall, Clinton employed a recess appointment on June 4, 1999.
 Hormel was sworn in as ambassador in June 1999.
 His partner at the time, Timothy Wu, held the Bible during the ceremony.
 Also in attendance were Hormel's former wife, his five children, and several of his grandchildren.

 The treatment of his nomination was referenced by Pete Buttigieg during his acceptance speech for his nomination as Secretary of Transportation on December 16, 2020.